Is it all about the money? – Paul Weald talks us through what he thinks works when it comes to contact centre incentives.

-Creating a buzz
+Creating a Buzz

-The idea was that every time an order was taken a layer of the parcel could be unwrapped by that specific agent.
-But the incentive aspect was that the parcel was only available for one hour.
-No one knew how many layers there were, so would enough sales be made in that period to get to the prize?
-Worked brilliantly at energising the whole sales team!
+The idea was that every time an order was taken, a layer of the parcel could be unwrapped by that specific agent.
+The incentive aspect was that the parcel was only available for one hour.
+No one knew how many layers there were: would enough sales be made in that period to get to the prize?
+It worked brilliantly at energising the whole sales team!

-One company that we know well is Gem, a leading outsource service provider based in Belfast.
+One company that we know well is Gem, a leading outsourced service provider based in Belfast.
 They have focused their incentive programmes on making sure that agents know exactly what their performance is.
-They have produced highly creative real-time wallboard displays.
-Their requirement is to analyse key targets by contract and to create innovative and visual media that drives motivation on the floor.
+They have produced highly creative real-time wallboard displays and their requirement is to analyse key targets by contract and to create innovative and visual media that drives motivation on the floor.

-The development approach they use is very much ‘bottom up’ – getting agent ‘buy-in’ through involvement in the design stage as much as possible.
-Focus groups are used to develop ideas – this is a great way to work because when the final ‘product’ is rolled out everyone involved feels proud of what has been achieved.
+The development approach they use is very much bottom up – getting agent buy-in through involvement in the design stage as much as possible.
+Focus groups are used to develop ideas – this is a great way to work because when the final product is rolled out, everyone involved feels proud of what has been achieved.

 One example is a game of ‘snakes and ladders‘.